The Science of Gaining and Losing Weight

 7. Follow an exercise regimen that includes at least three to four hours of weight and resistance training per week to increase your muscle mass.

-8. Seek professional medical help if you are losing weight without trying or have little to no appetite, as these could be the signs of a disease or an eating disorder.
+8. Seek professional medical help if you are losing weight without trying or have little to no appetite, since these could be the signs of a disease or an eating disorder.

 Consume fewer calories than you burn, and you will lose weight; consume more than you burn if you want to gain weight — the science behind weight gain or weight loss is that simple.
 And it requires more discipline and dedication than the usage of exotic and unrealistic strategies.